PVC and the Journey Toward Healthy, Sustainable Materials

-Innovation in product design and use of recycled materials has allowed Interface to dramatically reduce the amount of virgin plastic in our products, including a more than 60% reduction in the use of PVC in our carpet tile.
+Innovation in product design and use of recycled materials has allowed Interface to dramatically reduce the amount of virgin plastic in our products, including a more than 60% reduction in the use of PVC in our carpet tile and the introduction of non-vinyl bio-based alternatives like our CQuest™Bio backing.
 With a long-standing screening process in place – in addition to a lack of exposure pathways – the way we manage our recycled PVC is preferable to virgin plastics.

 Vinyl backed carpet tile is the most recyclable flooring.

 In an era where the vast majority of flooring ends up in a landfill or an incinerator, Interface has built a true closed loop system for vinyl flooring.

 Old carpet tile backing and our Sound Choice™ LVT products can be recycled through ReEntry® to feed our 3rd party verified closed loop production system and make CQuest™GB backing.
 This system allows us to safely make new carpet tile backing from old, avoiding the life cycle issues traditionally associated with the production and end-of-life of PVC and other plastics.